Waffle: American

 American waffles vary significantly.
-Generally denser and thinner than the Belgian waffle, they are often made from a batter leavened with baking powder, which is sometimes mixed with pecans, chocolate drops or berries and may be round, square, or rectangular in shape.
+Generally denser and thinner than the Belgian waffle, they are often made from a batter leavened with baking powder, which is sometimes mixed with pecans, chocolate chips or berries and may be round, square, or rectangular in shape.
 Like American pancakes they are usually served as a sweet breakfast food, topped with butter and maple syrup, bacon, and other fruit syrups, honey, or powdered sugar.
 They are also found in many different savory dishes, such as fried chicken and waffles or topped with kidney stew.
 They may also be served as desserts, topped with ice cream and various other toppings.
 A large chain (over 1,900 locations) of waffle specialty diners, Waffle House, is ubiquitous in the southern United States.